The US has now lifted its 20-month travel ban on non-essential visitors - by allowing in fully vaccinated tourists from countries including the UK.

-A White House official also told CNN that all World Health Organisation (WHO)-approved vaccines, including AstraZeneca, will be accepted.
+A White House official confirmed that all World Health Organisation (WHO)-approved vaccines, including AstraZeneca, will be accepted.

-AstraZeneca has not yet been approved in the US, which had caused some concern for potential travellers to the US in the run-up to the reopening.
+AstraZeneca has not yet been approved in by the US’s own Food and Drug Administration (FDA), which had caused some concern for potential travellers in the run-up to the reopening.

 “CDC (The Centre for Disease Control and Prevention) has already informed airlines that all FDA approved and authorized vaccines, as well as all vaccines that have an Emergency Use Listing (EUL) from the WHO will be accepted for air travel.
 We anticipate the same will be true at the land border,” said the official.